 > We’ve written a full article about developing an effective strategy for your podcast on LinkedIn.
 This article is also available on the Ausha blog.

 The youngest member of the family!
 Though TikTok still had very ‘Gen Z’ associations, just a few months ago, the various successive lockdowns and the long evenings spent isolated from the rest of the world have been a game changer in this respect.
 Perhaps you’ve already heard of this social network but never actually used it… Well, it’s time to fix that. 😁

-Because TikTok is still a very young platform, the potential reach it gives you is considerable.
-You could therefore easily use it to boost your podcast’s discoverability.
+Because TikTok is still a very young platform, the potential growth it gives you is considerable.
+You could easily use it to grow your podcast’s discoverability.
 This is because “new social network” also means fewer people signed up than on Instagram or Twitter.
 With less content available, your chances of being ranked highly by the algorithm are increased.

 Share an extract of your latest episode